gdamore/tcell/README.md

 Package tcell provides a cell based view for text terminals, like xterm.
 It was inspired by termbox, but differs from termbox in some important ways.
-It also adds signficant functionality beyond termbox.
+It also adds substantial functionality beyond termbox.

 ## Pure Go Terminfo Database